-• The areas with known sandeel fishing grounds are divided into 5 areas (Figure A.2.3) based on the differences in population developments, differences in recruitment and size at age.

-An area is closed for fishery unless the abundance of sandeel is relatively high in the area (absolute biomass age >=1 estimated from the acoustic survey).
-There is no strict definition of "high abundance", but no area has been open with biomass estimate has been less than 20 000 tonnes.

-- All areas are divided in 2 subareas (area 3 is divided in 3 subareas). - If an area is open for fishery, one of the subareas is closed to prevent too high effort and a total depletion of sandeel in an area - A preliminary advice is presented end of January, which describes the preliminary TAC and what sub-areas that should open.
+- The areas with known sandeel fishing grounds are divided into 5 areas (Figure A.2.3) based on the differences in population developments, differences in recruitment and size at age. - An area is closed for fishery unless the abundance of sandeel is relatively high in the area (absolute biomass age >=1 estimated from the acoustic survey).
+There is no strict definition of "high abundance", but no area has been open with biomass estimate has been less than 20 000 tonnes. - All areas are divided in 2 subareas (area 3 is divided in 3 subareas).
+From 2017, areas 1 and 3 were also divided in 3 subareas. - If an area is open for fishery, one of the subareas is closed to prevent too high effort and a total depletion of sandeel in an area - A preliminary advice is presented end of January, which describes the preliminary TAC and what sub-areas that should open.
 This advice is based on stock developments estimated from the acoustic surveys and data from the fishing fleet, and an assumption of very low recruitment. - An acoustic survey is carried out around 25 April 15 May, which is used to estimate the abundance of age 1 and older sandeel.
 The survey results are used to give a final advice.
-The TAC can be adjusted upwards and new subareas can be open. - One TAC advice combined is given for all open subareas. - There is no analytic stock assessment in place, and to calculate the TAC the survey abundance estimates are used as absolute numbers.
-A natural mortality of 0.6 is used to estimate the survival of individual's age > 1 at the start of next fishing year. - To prevent fishing of lean individuals the fishing season starts 23 April (in 2015 and 206 the fishery started 15 April) - To avoid too high percentage of juvenlies (0-age fish) the fishery ends 23 June - If the number of sandeel < 10 cm comprise of more than 10% in a catch, the fishing ground is closed for seven days to prevent a fishery on 0-age fish.
+The TAC can be adjusted upwards and new sub-areas can be open. - One TAC advice combined is given for all open subareas. - There is no analytic stock assessment in place, and to calculate the TAC the survey abundance estimates are used as absolute numbers.
+A natural mortality of 0.7 is used to estimate the survival of individual's age > 1 at the start of next fishing year. - To prevent fishing of lean individuals the fishing season starts 15 April (between 2010 and 2014 the fishery started 23 April) - To avoid too high percentage of juvenlies (0-age fish) the fishery ends 23 June - If the number of sandeel < 10 cm comprise of more than 10% in a catch, the fishing ground is closed for seven days to prevent a fishery on 0-age fish.
 The fishing ground is re-open automatically after one week.

 Figure A.2.3.
-Map of the five Norwegian management areas in the North Sea.
+Map of the Norwegian sandeel management areas and sub-areas in the North Sea .
 Historical important fishing grounds are depicted in red, and areas with suitable sandeel habitat are depicted in pink.
+Areas valid from 2017.